Donald Wright: Biography

-On March 21, 1985, Wright died in Pasadena.
+On March 21, 1985, Wright died in Pasadena, California.

 Honors and legacy

 In 1971, the University of the Pacific conferred on him a LL.D. (honorary).
 In 1972, the California Trial Lawyers Association named Wright the Appellate Judge of the Year.
 In 1977, the Orange County Bar Association awarded him the Judge Franklin G. West Award.
 The Pasadena Bar Association annually awards the Donald R. Wright Distinguished Service Award for contributions to law and society.

 His papers are held at the Huntington Library in San Marino, California.

 Personal life

 In 1932, Wright married Margaret W. McLellan.